 Because so much of Malorie’s mothering of the two children, unaffectionately named “Boy” and “Girl,” is expressed through her fierce pursuit of their survival (rather than traditional hugs, kisses, and packed lunch pails), Bullock’s character has been hailed as revolutionary.
 However, there should be nothing revolutionary about a mother going to the ends of the Earth, risking her own life again and again, for her children.
 In fact, this is what women have been doing since the beginning of time.
-But, it is rarely reflected on film without the mother also being portrayed as outwardly loving, soft, and overtly affectionate.
+But, it is rarely reflected on film without the mother also being portrayed as outwardly loving, soft, and overly affectionate.

-Placing a mother such as Malorie at the center of a the film was a bold step for the production and creative teams behind Netflix’s “Bird Box.”
+Placing a mother such as Malorie at the center of the film was a bold step for the production and creative teams behind Netflix’s “Bird Box.”
 Although the nuances of this character were surely worked into the script penned by Eric Heisserer, director Susanne Bier did an amazing job bringing these intricacies to life on screen.

 Bier is an acclaimed screenwriter, producer, and similar to Bullock’s character, a mother of two.
 Whenever approached about this topic in interviews, Bier was quick to point out the difference and benefit of not having the character of Malorie come from a conventional point of view.

-After reading more about the film and delving deeper into how the character of Malorie was intended to resonate with audiences, I realized the reason I took so kindly to her “harsh” persona is because it reminded me of my own mother’s.
+After reading more about the film and delving deeper into how the character of Malorie was intended to resonate with audiences, I realized the reason I took so kindly to her “harsh” persona is that it reminded me of my own mother’s.

 Now, I love my mom dearly.
-She has taught me how to move throughout the world and for that I will be forever grateful.
+She has taught me how to move throughout the world and for that, I will be forever grateful.
 I get some of my best stuff from her including my sense of humor, my love of literature, and the unique spelling of my name.

 But recently, I’ve noticed some of the qualities I do not love about myself come from her as well.
-For example, neither one of us are particularly open when it comes to our lives, worries, concerns, and emotions, similarly to Sandra Bullock’s character in the film.
+For example, neither one of us is particularly open when it comes to our lives, worries, concerns, and emotions, similarly to Sandra Bullock’s character in the film.
 We are the kind of women who other people like to confide to, but will rarely demand the same honesty of.
 We accept this, prefer it really, but this rejection of vulnerability can often come across cold, just as it does in the film.

 According to my mom, she felt no special spark after giving birth to me.
 She did not instantly fall in love upon looking into my confused and wandering brown eyes for the first time.
 She was not overwhelmed with compassion, nor did she feel an instant connection.

 I did not grow up playing dress-up in her closet or watching her bake cookies.
-Admittedly, everytime she did try to make something for a school fundraiser or PTA event, it turned out pretty awful (#sorrymom).
-To others, this may have seemed unconventional and for a while I felt as if I was missing out on the kind of lovey-dovey mother-daughter relationship that spanned across my favorite films and TV shows.
+Admittedly, every time she did try to make something for a school fundraiser or PTA event, it turned out pretty awful (#sorrymom).
+To others, this may have seemed unconventional and for a while, I felt as if I was missing out on the kind of lovey-dovey mother-daughter relationship that spanned across my favorite films and TV shows.

 It was not until I got a little older that I realized there are a million and one ways to be a great mother to a child.
 I know that mine loves me more than any words I type could ever express, but the bond we formed was not an instant one.
 We had to build it as we went along.

 This disassociation with the traditional concept of motherhood can cause a lot of maternal guilt, but it is more common than we acknowledge.
 Earlier last year, fellow I AM & CO scribe Meddy Hurd had a conversation with her mother that revealed similar insecurities.
-When posed the question, “As a new mom what were you ill prepared for?”
+When posed the question, “As a new mom what were you ill-prepared for?”
 Mama Hurd replied:

 “How weird it would feel being a mother.
 I was 20-years-old when I had your brother.
-He was about a month old when we took him on our first day trip.
+He was about a month old when we took him on our first-day trip.
 I was swimming in the pool and had him in a car seat in a chair.
 I looked over and saw the car seat had fallen out of the chair and I had a delayed reaction.
 I remember realizing that’s my child and I should probably do something about it.
-I felt so self-conscious about my lack of experience being a mom.”
+I felt so self-conscious about my lack of experience of being a mom.”